Integrate OpenAI with your desktop client for higher-level agent logic.

 : Approves security checks.error_handler(error_message)

-: Manages errors.
+: Manages errors.tools

-(list, optional):
+(list, optional):function_map

 function_map